 If you opt to pay into an occupational voluntary pension in Russia, your employer can arrange to make contributions on your behalf directly to the NFR.
 However, employers are not obligated to contribute to private occupational pensions.

-Private pensions in Russia are offered by some of the country’s biggest banks.
+Private pensions in Russia are offered by some of the biggest Russian banks.
 For example, Russia’s largest bank, Sberbank, offers a series of Individual Pension Plans (IPPs) for high earners, professionals and small business owners.